Woman in soft knitwear at a Mediterranean kitchen counter, illustrating meal timing and when you eat

 Be consistent.
 Your body learns your schedule.
 Eating at random times is like giving your factory workers a different shift every day.
 They cannot do their best work.
 Pick a window and stick with it.

 The research from the Salk Institute, Harvard, and Oxford all points to the same conclusion: when you eat matters as much as what you eat.
-You do not need a complicated diet.
-You just need a consistent schedule.
+No diet.
+No calorie counting.
+Just a clock.
+Pick your 10-hour window today.
+Eat inside it.
+Stop eating 3 hours before bed.
+That is the entire protocol.

 Scientific References